sprakas/banana-universe/packages/bananajs-cli/README.md

 - **App Name:** You will be asked to provide a name for your app.
 The default name is my-bananajs-app.
 - **Configuration Type:** You can choose between the following configurations:
-  - MongoDB: Use this configuration to set up an app with MongoDB as the backend.
+  - **MongoDB**: Use this configuration to set up an app with MongoDB as the backend.
-  - SQL: Choose this configuration if you prefer an SQL-based backend.
+  - **SQL**: Choose this configuration if you prefer an SQL-based backend.

 Once you have selected the configuration, the CLI will create the app directory and set up the project for you.